NEW BEGINNING FOR EASTER

 Resurrection?
 Well – maybe a little. 🙂

-In any case, it’s a new beginning.
+In any case, it is a new beginning.
 And it will be good.

 3 – LOOKING AHEAD